CV

 ENG

 Vincent Roumagnac is a Helsinki-based Basque-French artist and researcher, born in Biarritz.
 Roumagnac began in theater, initially as an actor and later as a director.
 However, he moved away from straight theater practices and modes of production, focusing instead on how theatricality evolves in response to climate urgency and technological advancements, whithin what he coined as a discipline-fluid methodology.
 His artworks, which merge visual, installation, and performing arts, are rooted in intervention and site-sensitive ecologies.
 Roumagnac plays obliquely with memories of western theatrical representation, architecture, and literature, that are displaced in a movement of ecodramaturgical transition of scenic thinking and imaginary.
-Vincent is also involved in investigative and transdisciplinary processes that implement the connections between art and research.
+He is also involved in investigative and transdisciplinary processes that implement the connections between art and research.
 Since 2010 they team with Finnish choreographer Simo Kellokumpu and since 2012 with French visual artist Aurélie Pétrel, with whom they are, in 2020, winner of the Villa Kujoyama Residency prize.
-Roumagnac’s solo and collaborative projects have been featured in European and international venues in France, Spain, Portugal, Italy, Germany, Finland, Iceland, Argentina, Japan, and Canada.
-From 2016 to 2018 they co-direct, as part of their doctorate, the weSANK research platform in collaboration with the architect, curator, and researcher Emmanuelle Chiappone-Piriou.
-In 2019 they launch with Outi Condit and Simo Kellokumpu the artistic research cluster Q̶͈̬̿͝l̴̛̬̝̒o̵̰̍̔ǘ̴̼ḓ̷̟̓̅s̷̻̦̆Q̸̠̿͒u̷͓͚͊̽A̸̛̘͝r̷̖͈̀͝ṭ̶̏͘z̶̩̩͛.
+Roumagnac’s solo and duo projects have been featured in European and international venues in France, Spain, Portugal, Italy, Germany, Finland, Sweden, Lithuania, Iceland, Argentina, Japan, and Canada.
+Among the prominent institutions that have presented his work are the Centre Pompidou (Paris), MAMC+ (Saint-Etienne), Comédie de Caen (Caen), Kiasma (Helsinki), Zodiak (Helsinki), Hiroshima Art Document (Hiroshima), Tokyo Arts and Space (Tokyo), Darling Foundry (Montreal), Transmediale (Berlin), Research Pavilion (Venice), Prague Quadrennial (Prague), and Centro Cultural Recoleta (Buenos Aires).
+His solo and collaborative works are held in the public collections of Kiasma Helsinki and MAMC+ Saint-Etienne, as well as in private collections.
 In 2020, Roumagnac completes a Doctorate in Arts in the Performing Arts Research Centre of the University of the Arts of Helsinki based on the artistic research project Reacclimating the Stage.
-In 2025, he publishes his post-doctoral artistic research project Data Ocean Theatre (D.O.T.), and starts the new project Stages of Flower Power/s.
+In 2025, he publishes his post-doctoral artistic research project Data Ocean Theatre (D.O.T.), and starts the new project Restaging Flower Power.
 Their work in duo with Aurélie Pétrel – aka Pétrel I Roumagnac (duo) – is represented by the Gallery Valeria Cetraro (Paris).

 FR

 Vincent Roumagnac est un metteur-en-scène et chercheur basque-français né à Biarritz et basé à Helsinki.
 Roumagnac débute dans le théâtre, d’abord comme acteur puis comme metteur en scène.
 Cependant, il s’éloigne des pratiques théâtrales et des modes de production « straight », pour se concentrer sur la manière dont la scène évolue en réponse à l’urgence climatique et aux progrès technologiques, dans le cadre d’une méthodologie indexée à ce qu’il nomme fluidité disciplinaire.
 Ces travaux qui fusionnent les arts visuels, l’installation et les arts de la scène sont influencés par l’histoire des pratiques d’intervention et de sensibilité au site.
 En jouant de façon oblique avec la mémoire du théâtre occidental, ses conventions et modes opératoires internes, son architecture et sa littérature, Roumagnac propose de repositionner sa pratique de la mise-en-scène, remettant en question l’héritage d’un anthropocentrisme ancré dans le mécanisme même du théâtre, dans un mouvement écodramaturgique de transition de la pensée et de l’imaginaire théâtraux vers des scénographies ouvertes et hybrides, hospitalières à l’agentivité autre qu’humaine.
 Il est également impliqué dans des projets d’investigation transdisciplinaire qui éprouvent les liens entre l’art et la recherche.
 Depuis 2010, il collabore avec le chorégraphe finlandais Simo Kellokumpu et, depuis 2012, il mène un travail en duo avec l’artiste visuelle et photographe Aurélie Pétrel, avec qui il est, en 2020, lauréat de la Villa Kujoyama.
-De 2016 à 2018, il co-dirige, dans le cadre de son doctorat, la plateforme de recherche weSANK en collaboration avec l’architecte, commissaire et chercheuse Emmanuelle Chiappone-Piriou.
-En 2019 il lance avec Outi Condit et Simo Kellokumpu le cluster de recherche artistique Q̶͈̬̿͝l̴̛̬̝̒o̵̰̍̔ǘ̴̼ḓ̷̟̓̅s̷̻̦̆Q̸̠̿͒u̷͓͚͊̽A̸̛̘͝r̷̖͈̀͝ṭ̶̏͘z̶̩̩͛.
+Les projets solo et en duo de Roumagnac ont été présentés dans des lieux et institutions en Europe et à l’international, notamment en France, en Espagne, au Portugal, en Italie, en Allemagne, en Finlande, en Suède, en Lituanie, en Islande, en Argentine, au Japon et au Canada.
+Parmi les institutions majeures ayant accueilli son travail figurent le Centre Pompidou (Paris), le MAMC+ (Saint-Étienne), la Comédie de Caen (Caen), Kiasma (Helsinki), Zodiak – Center for New Dance (Helsinki), Hiroshima Art Document (Hiroshima), Tokyo Arts and Space (Tokyo), Fonderie Darling (Montréal), Transmediale (Berlin), Research Pavilion (Venise), Prague Quadrennial (Prague), et Centro Cultural Recoleta (Buenos Aires).
+Ses œuvres solo et collaboratives font partie des collections publiques de Kiasma à Helsinki et du MAMC+ à Saint-Étienne, ainsi que de collections privées.
 Il obtient en 2020 un Doctorat en Arts au Performing Arts Research Centre de l’Université des Arts d’Helsinki pour son projet de recherche artistique Reacclimating the Stage (Réacclimatations Scéniques).
-En 2025, il publie son projet post-doctoral intitulé Data Ocean Theatre (D.O.T.) et amorce le nouveau projet de recherche Stages of Flower Power/s.
+En 2025, il publie son projet post-doctoral intitulé Data Ocean Theatre (D.O.T.) et amorce le nouveau projet de recherche Restaging Flower Power.
 Son travail en duo avec Aurélie Pétrel – sous le nom de Pétrel I Roumagnac (duo) – est représenté par la Galerie Valeria Cetraro (Paris).

 CONTACT: vincent.roumagnac@uniarts.fi